 Virginia Creeper - Parthenocissus quinquefolia

 Our first Virginia Creeper at our old house on Country Aire Drive attracted a lot of attention as it scrambled over our small greenhouse with its gorgeous green leaves but not a hint of a bloom.
 While all the clematis' had taken the first dance, our Virginia Creeper subtly waited, letting the clematis and the wisterias have the limelight, quietly bowing out.
 Finally, in the late summer, she showed a little ankle in the form of tiny white flowers.
-Many a neighbour would, in kindness, ask what we had there and "Oh yes, then what will it do?
+Many a neighbour would ask, "What we had there and what will she do?"

 "That," we said, " is what she will do."